nasa-raspberry-si/evaluation/docs/cp_example.md

 # Example Challenge Problem Description

-The document defines an example challenge problem description, following the structure of the [challenge problem template](./cp_template.md).
+The document section defines an example challenge problem description, following the structure of the challenge problem template, which is used to illustrate application of the evaluation criteria.

 ## Overview